-Mr. Sales is entitled to a bonus opportunity under our Short-term Incentive Plan.
-Payment of his bonus is dependent on the annual performance of the Company.
-The 2005 measures and weightings that were taken into account in determining Mr. Sales bonus were as follows:
+Mr. Gauld and Mr. Sales are entitled to a bonus opportunity under our Short-term Incentive Plan.
+The amounts of their bonuses are dependent on a number of measures relating to the annual performance of the Company.
+The 2006 measures and weightings that were taken into account in determining Mr. Gauld's and Mr. Sales' bonuses were as follows:

-Measure Plan Weighting

-Consolidated Net Income of the Company

-After Income Tax 25%

-Canadian Tire Retail Earnings Before Income Tax

-including PartSource 27%

-Canadian Tire Financial Services Limited Earnings

-Before Income Tax 15%

-Petroleum Earnings Before Income Tax 3%

-Mark's Work Wearhouse Ltd. Earnings Before Income Tax 5%

-Productivity Measure (1) 25%
+Measure Plan Weighting Consolidated Net Income of the Company After Income Tax 25% Canadian Tire Retail Earnings Before Income Tax including PartSource 27% Canadian Tire Financial Services Limited Earnings Before Income Tax 15% Petroleum Earnings Before Income Tax 3% Mark's Work Wearhouse Ltd. Earnings Before Income Tax 5% Productivity Measure (1) 25%